rackerlabs/rackspace-how-to/content/exchange/rackspace-directory-sync-administrators-guide.md

 synchronized with Exchange mailboxes.
 If you use Rackspace Email, create a new security group for the users that will be synchronized with Rackspace Email mailboxes.
-If you use both Hosted Exchange and Rackspace Email, you will create two security groups.
+If you use both Hosted Exchange and Rackspace Email, you create two security groups.
 Directory Sync creates and manages mailboxes for all user objects that you add to the security groups.

 #### User Mailboxes

-Directory Sync associates Active Directory user objects with email accounts using their mail attribute.
+Directory Sync associates Active Directory user objects with email accounts by using their mail attribute.
 The mail attribute is the email address property associated with the user.

 #### Password synchronization